kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Gypsy serenades through the tunnel

 - Every time I walk through the tunnel, there is a gypsy busker playing music related to everything that has gone on with the trumpet teacher.
-- One day, three gypsies stand at the end of the tunnel and the young girl sings loudly at me about a lucky frog and other stuff related to what's been going on.
+- One day, three gypsies stand at the end of the tunnel and the young woman sings loudly at me about a lucky frog in a box, and other stuff related to what's been going on.
+- I recognize the young woman from an account that followed me on Twitter `@JackChardwood` over the summer when the hacking and stalking was intensifying.
+The account had a name that included "Suarez".

 ## Year 4 professional piano begins